longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The :guilabel:`Units View` is a widget on the `Map View`_ that shows what units you have available and how many are being produced.
 The `Cities View`_ can tell you which cities are producing what unit.
-Figure 24 shows the icon to bring up the widget.
-Clicking the icon a second time will close the widget.
+Figure 24 shows the button to bring up the widget.
+Clicking the button a second time will close the widget.

 .. figure:: ../../_static/images/gui-elements/top-bar-units.png
   :align: center
   :alt: Freeciv21 Units
   :figclass: align-center

-  Figure 24: Units View Icon
+  Figure 24: Units View Button

-The :guilabel:`Units View` has two types.
+The :guilabel:`Units View` has two modes.
 For regular games without the ``unitwaittime`` server setting set, you get something simiar to Figure 25.
 If you are playing a game with ``unitwaittime`` set, then you will see a table below the widget, such as Figure 26, that displays the amount of time until the unit can move.